 Here are 5 great tips to help you along…

-Rest your muscles.
-Rest is important to give your muscle fibers time to repair and heal properly.
-Avoid straining or exercising the muscles until the soreness goes away.
+Rest is vital to give your muscle fibers time to repair and heal properly.
+Avoid straining or exercise the muscles until the soreness goes away.

 Recommendation for sore muscles after exercise

 We suggest the all-natural Painful Muscle Gel from Natural Balance if your muscles are stiff and sore after exercise.
 This gel contains essential oils which penetrates the skin to work immediately after application.
 For fast effective pain relief, you can’t get better.